-Crime and corruption remain significant concerns in Jamaica, with the security measures associated with the former adding considerably to the cost of doing business.
-The Jamaican judicial system has a long tradition of being fair but court cases can take years or even decades to resolve.
-The Chief Justice, appointed in 2018, has articulated plans to streamline the delivery of judgments by bringing greater levels of efficiency to court administration and targeting throughput rates in line with international best practice within five years.
+Crime and corruption remain significant concerns in Jamaica, with the security measures associated with the former adding to the cost of doing business.
+The Jamaican judicial system has a long tradition of being fair, but court cases can take years or even decades to resolve.
+The Chief Justice, appointed in 2018, has made efforts to streamline the delivery of judgments by bringing greater levels of efficiency to court administration and announced in September 2023 that the court had eliminated backlogs.
 Despite numerous allegations of public corruption and a few arrests, only one high ranking public official has been convicted of corruption since 1962.
-Jamaica ranked 69th, out of 180 countries, in Transparency International’s Corruption Perception Index in 2020.
+Jamaica ranked 69th, out of 180 countries, in Transparency International’s Corruption Perception Index in 2022.

 While trade liberalization has made it easier to import into Jamaica, some technical barriers, particularly sanitary and phyto-sanitary restrictions, remain.
 Jamaica is a member of the Caribbean Community (CARICOM) and the CARICOM Single Market and Economy (CSME).
 Some goods imported from outside CARICOM are subject to a common external tariff (CET).
 Goods certified to be of CARICOM origin tend to enjoy duty-free status and are not subject to customs duty.
 However, these and other goods may be subject to additional taxes in Jamaica, including a 15 percent General Consumption Tax (GCT), Customs Administrative Fee (CAF), Standards Compliance Fee (SCF), and/or Special Consumption Taxes (SCT) in Jamaica.